Email FacebookTwitterMenu burgerClose thin

 How Equitable Distribution Works

 If you’re facing a divorce in a state that isn’t a community property state – in other words, one that utilizes the equitable distribution process – there are a few important points to keep in mind.
-First, this process aims to keep the division of marital property, or property that was acquired during the marriage and belongs to both spouses, fair – but not necessarily equal.
+First, this process aims to keep the division of property acquired during the marriage fair – but not necessarily equal.
 In other words, it likely won’t be a perfect, 50/50 split.

 Equitable distribution takes into account various factors within the split based on the idea that spouses are inherently unequal.
 For example, one spouse may be more employable or educated than the other, which would likely result in them getting fewer assets in the split since they could more easily earn more post-divorce.
-Or if one spouse was abusive or committed infidelity, making them largely responsible for the split, they may also be entitled to less.
+A spouse that committed infidelity or was abusive, making them largely responsible for the split, typically becomes entitled to less as a result.

 Don’t forget about separate property.
-This is essentially property that belongs only to one spouse, either because it was acquired before the marriage or inherited before or during the marriage.
+This property belongs only to one spouse, who either acquired it before the marriage or inherited it during the marriage.
 Prenuptial agreements supersede equitable distribution and community property states’ laws regarding the division of assets.

 Community Property and Equitable Distribution

-While equitable distribution is used in many states to divide marital property, live in a community property state and the process will likely look much different.
-More specifically, in these states, all marital property is considered community property.
+While many states use equitable distribution to divide marital property, the community property state process looks much different.
+More specifically, these states consider all marital property as community property.
 This means that in the event of a split, it’s usually divided 50/50.

 Unlike equitable distribution, which considers factors such as a spouse’s contributions to the marriage, whether there were underlying issues such as abuse or infidelity, community property states consider all property bought during the marriage to be community property, meaning that it essentially belongs to both partners equally and will be divided up as such.